Quantitative analysis of A. elata aralosides

 Assessment of the subcellular localization of three CYP450:GFP fusion proteins

 Almost all CYP450s are membrane-associated proteins that localize to the ER, with relatively few localizing to chloroplasts and mitochondria .
 As detailed above, all 150 of the A. elata CYP450s identified in this study were predicted to localize to the ER.
-To confirm this prediction, we conducted PEG-mediated transient expression of Arabidopsis protoplasts co-transformed with CYP450-GFP reporter proteins and DEP2-RFP (a ER-targeted marker) , with CYP716A295, CYP716A296, and CYP72A763 all being selected for this subcellular localization analysis.
-Consistent with what was observed in Arabidopsis protoplasts expressing DEP2-RFP, we found CYP450-GFP proteins to appear as a reticular ribbon upon microscopic examination with overlap between the CYP716A295, CYP716A296, and CYP72A763 GFP fluorescent proteins and DEP2-RFP fluorescence proteins.
+To confirm this prediction, we therefore conducted the PEG-mediated transient expression of Arabidopsis protoplasts co-transformed with CYP450-GFP reporter proteins and DEP2-RFP (a ER-targeted marker) , with CYP716A295, CYP716A296, and CYP72A763 all being selected for this subcellular localization analysis.
+Consistent with what was observed in Arabidopsis protoplasts expressing DEP2-RFP, we found CYP450-GFPe proteins to appear as a reticular ribbon upon microscopic examination with overlap between the CYP716A295, CYP716A296, and CYP72A763 GFP fluorescent proteins and DEP2-RFP fluorescence.
 We therefore concluded that CYP716A295, CYP716A296, and CYP72A763 were enzymes bound to the ER membrane, consistent with the predictions made by Cell-PLoc (Fig. 10).